boostorg/gil/doc/image_processing/basics.md

  ### Derivatives

 A derivative of an image is a gradient in one of two directions: x (horizontal) and y (vertical).
-To compute a derivative, one can use Scharr, \<other filter's name> and other gradient filters.
+To compute a derivative, one can use Scharr, Sobel and other gradient filters.

 ---